PhillipMogensen/TMTI_FrozenCopy/README.md

 ```

 ## Multiple testing
 The package includes two functions for conduction Closed Testing Procedures (CTPs) in quadratic time.
 One function, `TMTI_CTP`, which uses the `TMTI` as local test in every layer of the CTP.
 The other function, `localTest_CTP`, employs a user-input local test which must satisfy the monotonicity conditions of Mogensen and Markussen (2021).
-Both functions return the CTP adjusted $p$-values for all elementary hypotheses and control the FWER rate strongly.
+Both functions return the CTP adjusted p-values for all elementary hypotheses and control the FWER rate strongly.

 Example:
 ```